We arrived at a boat landing on the Amazon and crossed over to Manaus. We then went on a trip into the jungle fishing flesh-eating piranhas.

 The next chapter: A Colombian sidestep: Moving west on the Amazon we made a quick trip into Colombia.

-Click to view my blog entry about the Central Amazon Conservation Complex, the World Heritage Site
+Click to view my entry about the Central Amazon Conservation Complex, the World Heritage Site